microsoft/VoTT/README.md

     - **Output directory**: directory path for exporting training data<br>

 ---
-## Reviewing and Improving a CNTK Object Detection Model
+## Reviewing and Improving a Object Detection Model

  1. Train model with [Object Detection using FastRCNN](https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data)<br> *Note: the data is already in CNTK format, so you do not have to run `C1_DrawBboxesOnImages.py` or `C2_AssignLabelsToBboxes.py`*
  2. Load a new video that the model has not been trained on